euc-dev/horizon-sdk/docs/horizon-webrtc-redir-sdk/configure-the-client-and-run-the-app.md

 6. Enter ./client folder, execute: 'npm install' and then 'npm start'

 ### Configure web client and run
-1. Launch chrome browser and natigate to the url
-2. Add the Horizon WebRTC SDK browser extension to your chrome browser.
+1. Add the Horizon WebRTC SDK browser extension to your chrome browser.
-3. Note the IP address of your httpServer and the signaling server that will be used in step 4
+2. Note the IP address of your httpServer and the signaling server that will be used in step 4
-4. Configure the following registry keys.
+3. Configure the following registry keys.
 ```
 [HKLM\SOFTWARE\Policies\Omnissa\Horizon\WebRTCRedirSDKWebApp]
 "enabled"=dword:00000001<br>